MooersLab/rstudiopymolpysnips/README.md

 #### Illustrate Rmarkdown with molecular images

-You can illustrate your Rmarkdown literate programming documents with images created in PyMOL.
+You can illustrate your R Markdown literate programming documents with images created in PyMOL.
 You can also adjust molecular images from within Rstudio without having to open PyMOL thereby saving time.

 #### Rmarkdown are easy to  edit in RStudio

 The Rmarkdown documents have a gentle learning curve because they are very easy to edit.
-The code blocks can be run individually during the developement of the code or the entire document can be compiled by using knitr.
+The code blocks can be run individually during the developement of the code or the entire document can be compiled in one go by using knitr.